bausk/guides/python/01_start_and_deployment.md

 ### AWS Elastic Beanstalk

-This initializes a new Python 3.6 app in your folder, creates a `development` environment and deploys your app with entrypoint defined in `.ebextensions` of the sample repo, and opens the site:
+Let's checkout a basic version of our sample app that uses only Dash/Flask.
+The following initializes a new Python 3.6 app in your folder, creates a `development` environment and deploys your app with entrypoint defined in `.ebextensions` of the sample repo, and opens the site:

 ```
+git checkout tags/v1.0-basic
-eb init -p python-3.6 APPNAME --region eu-west-1
+eb init -p python-3.6 APPNAME --region us-east-1
 eb create development
 eb open
 ```

+#### Config files relevant at this stage

+In the sample app, folder `.ebextensions/` contains EBS configuration.
+To execute the basic deployment, the following configuration files are used:

+`development.config` -- specifies application entry point and static paths for html/css/images content.

 #### Gotchas: